UltraLocked/UltraLocked/whitepaper.md

 2.  **Per-File Perfect Forward Secrecy (PFS):** Every file is treated as a distinct cryptographic entity, encrypted with a unique, single-use key.
 The compromise of one file's key has no cryptographic impact on any other file in the vault.
 3.  **Robust Emergency Failsafe Systems:** Advanced protocols, including a Duress Code system that activates a decoy vault while silently destroying the real one, provide users with powerful tools for plausible deniability and data protection under coercion.

 By transparently outlining our threat models and security mechanisms, this paper aims to demonstrate that UltraLocked provides a new standard of personal data sovereignty and forensic resilience on a mobile platform.
+To ensure the integrity of our implementation, we are committed to undergoing a comprehensive, independent third-party security audit, the results of which will be made public.

 ---